PoCInnovation/CodeBaseManager/modules/funcTests/README.md

     bin = "ls"
     refBin = "ls"

+ # This test will compare ls's output & exit status to ls.

 [[Test]]
     name = "Test 2"
     desc = "This is useless & stupid too but will fail" bin = "ls"
     args = ["-h"]
     refBin = "ls"

+# This test will compare `ls -h`'s output & exit status to ls.
 ```
 Following is the explanation of all available fields.